How can I get affordable car insurance if I'm under 25?

-Now that you know what you’re looking for, you need to know how to find the policy that’s right for you.
+Now that you know what you’re looking for, you need to know how to find the policy that’s best for you.
 Here are the important things to look for and what they mean.

 - Coverage.
 This refers to what is covered by a particular insurance policy, or, in other words, what the insurance policy will provide you with financial compensation for.
 For example, a third party damage policy will only provide you with financial compensation if you have to pay for the repairs of someone else’s property, while a comprehensive policy will do this as well as pay out in the event of certain damage to your car.

 - Limits.
 Limits are the maximum amount something is covered for.
 For example, you might get car insurance that covers you for up to $5,000 worth of accidental damage.
 This means the insurance company will pay for up to $5,000 of repairs.